The Mosaic Company: Phosphate

-Mosaic has approximately 16.8 million tonnes of operational capacity for finished concentrated phosphates.
-Mosaic is the largest producer of finished phosphate products with an annual capacity greater than the next two largest producers combined.
-It has a global distribution network made up of plants, port facilities, warehouses and sales offices.
-In 2013 Mosaic produced 7.6 million tons of concentrated phosphate crop nutrients and over 15 million tons of phosphate rock production.
-In October, 2013, Mosaic reached an agreement to purchase the phosphate operations of CF Industries for 1.4 billion dollars, which eliminates the need for Mosaic to spend an additional billion dollars to build a new processing facility in Hardee County, Florida to process the rock from their mines in that area.
+Mosaic has about 16.8 million tons of operational capacity for finished concentrated phosphates.
+The company is the largest producer of finished phosphate products with an annual capacity greater than the next two largest producers combined.
+It has a global distribution network made up of plants, port facilities, warehouses, and sales offices.
+In 2013, Mosaic produced 7.6 million tons of concentrated phosphate crop nutrients and over 15 million tons of phosphate rock production.
+In October 2013, Mosaic reached an agreement to purchase the phosphate operations of CF Industries for US$1.4 billion, which eliminates the need for Mosaic to spend an additional billion dollars to build a processing facility in Hardee County, Florida, to process the rock from the mines in the area.

-Phosphate mines are located in the Bone Valley Formation of the Peace River watershed in Central Florida:
+Phosphate mines are located in the Bone Valley formation of the Peace River watershed in Central Florida: